 Losing 50 lbs in 3 months, saving $50,000 in 3 months; these are not realistic goals.
 You’re trying to make a positive change in your life, not harm yourself or make yourself miserable for every waking moment.
 Setting goals that challenge and push you are good, but setting goals that are unrealistic is setting yourself up for failure.
 Do yourself a favor and make your goal something that you can realistically achieve.

-rework your plan
+Rework your plan when needed

 After establishing what kind of a goal you’re setting and why you were initially falling short, it’s important to re-work your plan.
 If you didn’t even have a plan in the first place, make one.
 If your plan wasn’t thorough, add more detail, be more specific about the steps you’re going to take.
 If you’re having trouble following through with your plan find away to hold yourself accountable.
 No one runs a successful business without some sort of model or plan to guide them along the way, and it’s highly unlikely you’ll achieve your personal goals without a plan either.